-Under Clause 146A of the Environmental Planning and Assessment Act 1979, and Division 7A of Part 9 of the Environmental Planning and Assessment Regulation 2000, smoke alarms are required in all buildings in NSW where people sleep.
-The smoke alarms must meet the requirements of Australian Standard AS 3786, Smoke alarms.
+Under Division 7A of Part 9 of the Environmental Planning and Assessment Regulation 2000 [external link], smoke alarms must be installed in all buildings in NSW where people sleep.
+The smoke alarms must meet the requirements of Australian Standard AS 3786, Smoke Alarms.
 These provisions came into effect on 1 May 2006.

-The legislation provides for a minimum level of protection.
-The Fire & Rescue NSW supports this legislation and recommends that owners and occupants consider higher levels of protection than the minimum requirements.
+NSW legislation provides for a minimum level of protection; however, Fire and Rescue NSW recommends owners and occupants consider higher levels of protection.

-It's the law to have smoke alarms installed on every level of your home.
+NSW legislation stipulates that smoke alarms must be installed on every level of your home.

 This includes owner occupied homes, rental properties, relocatable homes, caravans and camper-vans or any other residential building where people sleep.

-Your landlord is responsible for ensuring your residency meets the minimal requirements of having at least one working smoke alarm installed on every level of your home.
+NSW legislation mandates that your landlord is responsible for ensuring your residence meets the minimal requirements of having at least one working smoke alarm installed on every level of your home.

 For caravans and motorhomes

-Caravans and campervans have limited escape options in fire events.
-You have just a few seconds to get out of a burning caravan, because they are made of lightweight and highly combustible fittings and fires can take off frighteningly fast.
-So the warning a smoke alarm gives can mean the difference between life and death.
+Caravans and campervans have limited escape options in the event of a fire.
+You have just a few seconds to get out of a burning caravan, as they are constructed of lightweight and and potentially highly combustible fittings.
+A working smoke alarm can mean the difference between life and death.

-You must have at least one working smoke alarm inside the van where the bed is, and one also in the annex if you sleep there.
+NSW legislation stipulates that you must have at least one working smoke alarm inside the van where the bed is, and one in the annex if people are sleeping there.

-Legislation states that the smoke alarm must be fitted with a "hush" button allowing the occupant to silence the alarm for ten minutes.
+These smoke alarms must be fitted with a "hush" button, allowing the occupant to silence the alarm for 10 minutes.

 Smoke alarms can be purchased at most major supermarkets and hardware stores across NSW.